The Moor (The Borgias): Plot

 The Pope consults Giulia Farnese (Lotte Verbeek) and Cesare on a request from the Sultan of Constantinople to house his half brother, Prince Cem (Elyes Gabel), for 40,000 ducats a year.
 In dire need of finances, they decide to accept Djem, even though he is a Muslim.
-When Cem arrives, he instantly develops a friendship with Lucrezia (Holliday Grainger) and Juan, whom he calls his "Christian brother".
+When Djem arrives, he instantly develops a friendship with Lucrezia (Holliday Grainger) and Juan, whom he calls his "Christian brother".
 While Juan and Lucrezia entertain Djem, the Pope and Cesare begin the search for a husband for Lucrezia.
 While they have received offers from all over Christendom, the Pope and Cesare agree that to sustain the papacy, her husband must be Italian.
-While watching Cem and Juan practice swordplay, the Pope reveals to Cesare that the Sultan offered him 400,000 ducats if Djem were to die while in their care.
+While watching Djem and Juan practice swordplay, the Pope reveals to Cesare that the Sultan offered him 400,000 ducats if Djem were to die while in their care.
 The Pope meets with representatives for several suitors of Lucrezia, but during the meetings, he sees Lucrezia dancing with Djem.
 He decides that she will be married to Giovanni Sforza (Ronan Vibert), to secure a union with Milan, and to ensure that della Rovere is turned away from Milan on his road to France.

 Juan comes to Cesare, in search of Micheletto's services.
 Cesare quickly deduces that the Pope intends to kill Djem and use the money from the Sultan to pay Lucrezia's dowry.
 He refuses Juan's request, knowing that Lucrezia loves Djem and would miss him at her wedding.
 Juan, now unable to use Micheletto, plots with a cook to poison Djem's tea with cantarella.
-During a small gathering the following day, Cem drinks the poisoned tea, and quickly falls ill, but does not die as Juan expected.
-After consulting Micheletto, who tells them Cem will be in agony for weeks, Cesare makes Juan finish what he started.
-Juan enters Cem's room and smothers him with a pillow.
+During a small gathering the following day, Djem drinks the poisoned tea, and quickly falls ill, but does not die as Juan expected.
+After consulting Micheletto, who tells them Djem will be in agony for weeks, Cesare makes Juan finish what he started.
+Juan enters Djem's room and smothers him with a pillow.